-While we’ll have to wait and see exactly what Amazon does with One Medical, we can expect that they’ll continue to operate the in-person clinics.
+Amazon announced their purchase of One Medical for about $3.9 billion.
+While we’ll have to wait and see exactly what Amazon does with One Medical, we can expect that they’ll continue to operate that company’s in-person clinics.

 Amazon isn’t the first retailer to buy a health network.
 CVS did it in 2017.

-CVS purchased Aetna in 2017 and has since worked on rolling out health-care clinics inside CVS stores.
+CVS purchased Aetna in 2017 and has since worked on rolling out healthcare clinics inside CVS stores.
 There are lots of CVS stores closing, in part to make room for special CVS Primary Care Clinics.